This course requires you to complete the following core modules:

 Scientific Review of Writing (10 credits)

-In this optional module students will write a dissertation of approximately 4,000 words from a list of topics provided by academic staff.
-The primary aim of the module is the development of the students' ability to research a subject in depth, and to produce written and oral presentations.
+In this optional module you will write a dissertation of approximately 4,000 words from a list of topics provided by academic staff.
+The primary aim of the module is the development of your ability to research a subject in depth, and to produce written and oral presentations.

 Science, Technology and Business (10 credits)